Peterenterprise298/documentation/content/applications/hr/referrals.rst

 `Hello,`

 `There are some amazing job offers in my company!
-Have a look, they can be interesting for you`
+Have a look, they can be interesting for you\:`

-`See Job Offers`
+`(Company)/Job Offers`

-The `See Job Offers` text is a tracking link to a complete list of all job positions currently being recruited for, that are live on the company's website (published).
-Add any additional text and/or make any edits to the message body, then click :guilabel:`Send Mail` to send the email.
-The message will be sent and the window will close.
+The `(Company)/Job Offers` text is a tracking link to a complete list of all job positions currently being recruited for, that are live on the company's website (published).
+Add any additional text and make any edits to the message body, if necessary.
+Then, click :guilabel:`Send Mail` to send the email.
+This sends the message and closes the window.

 .. _referrals/hired: